SyeedaKudhsia8/Arcade_Game/README.md

 In order to provide people with the same old experience; I have given a nice real look to the 90's famous game.

+1. Used turtle module
+2. 2. oops programming

 <img src = "https://github.com/SyeedaKudhsia8/Arcade_Game/blob/main/Arcade%20Game.png" width = 1000 height = "600"/>